Mykonos with Family – A Heavenly Holiday or Headache?

 Also on Agios Stefanos, just a two minute drive from the busy new port, is unpretentiously stylish Nosotros.
 A serene breakfast or lunch stop if you have 40 minutes to spare before catching your ferry, parking is right outside so you can zip in and out.
 Its other draw is G. & D. Market next door.
 A mini market with a pastry section, we weren’t expecting to take away the most heavenly bougatsas (a cream-filled pastry) in our recent memory for the ferry trip ahead.

-While we didn’t make it to Nicolas Taverna suggested by our Airbnb hosts, this looks like a special space worth mentioning which I still wish we made time for.
+While we didn’t make it to Nicolas Taverna suggested by our Airbnb hosts, this looks like a place worth mentioning which I still wish we made time for.

 HOW FAMILY-FRIENDLY?

 A sophisticated tourist machine, Mykonos has its fair share of child-friendly entertainment.
-At Ippos, children over five can hop on a horse for riding lessons, or to explore nature trails that lead to secluded beaches.
-Vioma is a bio-dynamic farm spouting out classical music from its speakers to soothe members of its farm family, including Marika the donkey and Marusso the sheep.
+At Ippos, children over five can hop on a horse for riding lessons, or to explore nature trails leading to secluded beaches.
+Vioma is a bio-dynamic farm spouting classical music from its speakers to soothe members of its farm family, including Marika the donkey and Marusso the sheep.

 Yet, it became somewhat of a stress point to constantly be on the search for a sliver of quietness and authenticity in the madding crowds of Mykonos.
 The most desirable beaches have been marred by sunbeds, sunseekers, and overdevelopment.
-In the search for soul food that is Greek cuisine, we were served small portions of deconstructed fare by disgruntled waiters in place.
+Instead of soul-warming dishes distilled from the recipes of successive generations of Greek yiayias (Grandmas), minute portions of deconstructed fare were presented by disgruntled waiters in place.
 Our whole quest started to feel somewhat silly.
 Where would we find Greece on an island with hardly any Greeks?

 WHEN TO VISIT

-Island resident Irene tells us her favourite month is October – when the island is relieved of the tourist frenzy, days remain sunny, and sea temperatures are still over 20°C. If you appreciate warm swimming waters, but not the crowds, try the end of September.
-Spring in Greece is always a beautiful time, and perfect for archaeological walks (e.g. exploring neighbouring Delos).
+Island resident Irene tells us her favourite month is October – when the island is relieved of the tourist frenzy, days remain sunny, and sea temperatures still hover over 20°C. Spring in Greece is also always a beautiful time, and perfect for archaeological walks (e.g. exploring neighbouring Delos).
 The island starts readying itself for tourist season in April and May, and its waters heat up nicely by June.
-Unless you’re going to party, avoid July and August.
-And while winter travel is possible, take note that businesses start to close in late October.
+Avoid July and August at all costs.
+And while winter travel is possible, take note that many businesses start to close in late October.

 GETTING THERE

 You can fly into Mykonos in 45 minutes from Athens.
-The newly renovated airport also has international connections to London and other major European cities in summer.
+Refurbished in 2021, their Cycladic-cool airport also has international connections to London and other major European cities in summer.

 You may also like